 No, TCPA isn’t another new acronym in the alphabet of legislation that marketers need to comply with (think GDPR, CCPA, and CPRA).
 The TCPA, or Telephone Consumer Protection Act to give it its full name, has existed since 1991, so you should be all over it already.
-However, there’s no time like the present to brush up on TCPA compliance because there’s some new rules that will come into play from April 11, 2025.
+However, there’s no time like the present to brush up on TCPA compliance because there’s some new rules that will come into play starting April 11, 2025.

 These new rules will make it easier for consumers to revoke their consent to receive robocalls (automated telemarketing calls) and robotexts (SMS text marketing messages to you and me).